duckdb/duckdb-web/docs/sql/statements/copy.md

 ### `COPY ...
 TO` Options

 Zero or more copy options may be provided as a part of the copy operation.
 The `WITH` specifier is optional, but if any options are specified, the parentheses are required.
 Parameter values can be passed in with or without wrapping in single quotes.

 Any option that is a Boolean can be enabled or disabled in multiple ways.
 You can write `true`, `ON`, or `1` to enable the option, and `false`, `OFF`, or `0` to disable it.
-The Boolean value can also be omitted (e.g., by only passing `(HEADER)`), in which case `true` is assumed.
+The `BOOLEAN` value can also be omitted (e.g., by only passing `(HEADER)`), in which case `true` is assumed.

 The below options are applicable to all formats written with `COPY`.

 | Name | Description | Type | Default |
 |:--|:-----|:-|:-|